Disney will take on Netflix for 'substantially' less

 Iger went on to say that the company's main goal starting out will be to attract as many subscribers as possible, diverting at least some of the wind out of Netflix's sales.

-Disney-owned brands include Pixar, LucasFilms (of Star Wars), Marvel Studios (think of all those Thor and Avengers shows and films) and the ABC television network, though it isn't clear which of those movies and shows will stay on Netflix and which will move to Disney's new service.
+Disney-owned brands include Pixar, Lucasfilm (of Star Wars), Marvel Studios (think of all those "Thor" and "Avengers"-themed shows and films) and the ABC television network.
+While Marvel shows developed for Netflix are expected to stay on that service, such as "Daredevil" and "Jessica Jones," features like "Rogue One: A Star Wars Story" will likely move to Disney's service.

 Disney first signed a deal to stream content through Netflix in 2012.